matthewbierman/GlitchSeleniumDemonstration/README.md

             IAlert alert = driver.SwitchTo().Alert();

-            //driver.TakeScreenShot("AlertForEmptyLocation");  you can get a screenshot of an alert using Selenium
+            //driver.TakeScreenShot("AlertForEmptyLocation");  you can not get a screenshot of an alert using Selenium

             Assert.True(alert.Text == "please enter a location");
         }